-- " €6.3 billion are dedicated to finance the ecological and energy transition.
-CDC will lend and invest to promote the development of renewable energies, develop the circular economy, upgrade the energy efficiency of buildings, etc. - " €8.3 billion will contribute to the development of French SMEs and medium-sized firms. - " €500 million will be dedicated to supporting health and social workers and, more broadly, reinforce social cohesion. - " €11.1 billion will be allocated to the construction of social housing.
-Through its subsidiary CDC Habitat, CDC will construct 40,000 new dwellings.
+- " €6.3 billion dedicated to finance the ecological and energy transition. - " €8.3 billion dedicated to the development of French SMEs and medium-sized firms. - " €500 million dedicated to supporting health and social workers and, more broadly, reinforce social cohesion. - " €11.1 billion allocated to the construction of social housing.
+Through its subsidiary CDC Habitat, CDC plans to construct 40,000 new dwellings.